fbpx

 Army Veterans

-Army veterans who served in the 20th century also face the risk of developing mesothelioma.
-Asbestos materials were used in military vehicles, aircraft and barracks because of their fire resistance and insulation qualities.
+U.S. Army veterans who served in the 20th century also face the risk of developing mesothelioma.
+Asbestos materials were used in Army buildings, vehicles, aircraft, barracks and military housing due to the substance’s fire resistance and insulation qualities.

-New uses of asbestos products were banned in the 1980s, but hundreds of military areas were left with asbestos in pipe insulation, cement, floor tiles, ceiling tiles and wall insulation.
-This “legacy asbestos” preserved the danger for Army veterans.
+Despite the restrictions on asbestos in the late 1980s, hundreds of military areas were left with legacy asbestos in pipe insulation, cement, floor tiles, ceiling tiles, wall insulation and more.
+This leftover asbestos still posed a health threat for Army soldiers and veterans.

 • Construction engineers